No, Tylenol Does Not Cause Autism. Donald Trump is Wrong Again.

 Written by the HeyASD Editorial Team

 Brand name Tylenol (active ingredient: acetaminophen) does not cause autism.
-There is no robust evidence that this common pain reliever leads to neurodevelopmental disorders.
+There is no robust evidence that this common pain reliever leads to autism.
 Decades of research, reviewed by federal health agencies in the United States, show the same conclusion: if you’re pregnant, use acetaminophen at the lowest effective dose for the shortest duration and always in consultation with your clinician.

 Why Trump’s Tylenol–Autism Claim Is Dangerous